Puff pastry and cherry tomato tart tatin topped with friseé parmesan salad and a raspberry vinaigrette

 Remove the outer leaves of the friseé and discard them ,as they have a bitter flavour , pick the brighter colour leaves individually and keep them in ice water until needed.

-In a bowl toss the friseé with the vinaigrette .Leave the tatins to rest for 5 minutes before inverting onto serving plates.top with the salad leaves, parmesan shavings and a drizzle of any leftover vinaigrette.
-Finish with a sprinkle of the toasted pine nuts , serve immediately
+In a bowl toss the friseé with the vinaigrette and herbs .Leave the tatins to rest for 5 minutes before inverting onto serving plates.top with the salad leaves, parmesan shavings and a drizzle of any leftover vinaigrette.
+Finish with a sprinkle of the toasted pine nuts and olive cheeks , serve immediately

 «These tatins are equally as good with some fresh goat's cheese crumbled on top!»